Disappearance of Natalee Holloway: 2005 arrests of multiple suspects

 On June 17, a sixth person later identified as disc jockey Steve Gregory Croes was also arrested.
 Van der Straaten told the media that "Croes was detained based on information from one of the other three detainees."
-On June 22, Aruban police detained Van der Sloot's father, Paulus van der Sloot, for questioning; he was arrested that same day.
+On June 22, Aruban police detained van der Sloot's father, Paulus van der Sloot, for questioning; he was arrested that same day.
 Both Paulus and Croes were ordered to be released on June 26.

 During this period, the suspects who had been detained changed their stories.
-All three indicated that Van der Sloot and Holloway were dropped off at the Marriott Hotel beach near the fishermen's huts.
+All three indicated that van der Sloot and Holloway were dropped off at the beach near the Marriott Hotel.
 Van der Sloot stated that he did not harm Holloway but left her on the beach.
-According to Satish Kalpoe's attorney, David Kock, Van der Sloot called Deepak Kalpoe to tell the latter that he was walking home and sent him a text message forty minutes later.
-At some time during the interrogation, Van der Sloot detailed a third account that he was dropped off at home and Holloway was driven off by the Kalpoe brothers.
+According to Satish's attorney, David Kock, van der Sloot called Deepak to tell the latter that he was walking home and sent him a text message forty minutes later.
+At some time during the interrogation, van der Sloot detailed a third account that he was dropped off at home and Holloway was driven off by the Kalpoe brothers.
 Dompig discounted the story, stating:

-This latest story [came] when [Van der Sloot] saw the other guys, the Kalpoes, were kind of finger-pointing in his direction, and he wanted to screw them also, by saying he was dropped off.
+This latest story [came about] when [Van der Sloot] saw [that] the other guys, the Kalpoes, were kind of finger-pointing in his direction, and he wanted to screw them also, by saying he was dropped off.
 But that story doesn't check out at all.
 He just wanted to screw Deepak.
 They had great arguments about this in front of the judge.
 Because their stories didn't match.
 This girl, she was from Alabama, she's not going to stay in the car with two black kids.
 We believe the second story, that they were dropped off by the Marriott.

-Following hearings before a judge, the Kalpoe brothers were released on Monday, July 4, but Van der Sloot was detained for an additional 60 days.
+Following hearings before a judge, the Kalpoe brothers were released on Monday, July 4, but van der Sloot was detained for an additional sixty days.